akshaymagapu/LSRE-akshay-kumar-magapu/ReleasePlanning/rplog.md

 ## New issues created are:

-1.Register for exams #111
+1.Register for exams #111 <br>
-Students can register for exams based on their course.
+Students can register for exams based on their course.<br>

-2. Database for projects #110
+2. Database for projects #110 <br>
-Students can retrieve the thesis articles and other projects that are carried out by final-year students.
+Students can retrieve the thesis articles and other projects that are carried out by final-year students. <br>